Cell Tower Processes

 - Will bonds be required?

 A. The Baltimore County Office of Technology, Electronic Services may also require a signed and dated radio frequency (RF) analysis done by a Maryland certified engineer showing that the RF emissions proposed by the lessee or licensee will not interfere with existing RF emissions at the site.
-Provide this information with your lease or license proposal submission as well as any necessary documentation.
+Provide this information with your lease or license proposal submission.

-A. No, lease or license terms must be negotiated with Baltimore County and will be determined in the County’s sole and exclusive business judgment based upon the site.
+A. No, license terms must be negotiated with Baltimore County and will be determined in the County’s sole and exclusive business judgment based upon the site.

 A. Lease or License Proposals, Modifications and Additions submitted by a Partnership must include a copy of the Partnership Agreement and duly certified evidence that the partner is authorized to sign on behalf of and legally bind the Partnership and indemnify the County.